U.S. Marine from Logansport killed in Afghanistan attack - NewsBreak

 U.S. Marine from Logansport killed in Afghanistan attack

 A Logansport High School graduate was one of the 13 U.S. service members killed in the deadly suicide bombing at the Kabul airport on Thursday.
-Corporal Humberto Sanchez, 22, was stationed in Afghanistan and aiding the withdrawal at the airport when a suicide bomber carried a heavier-than-usual load of about 25 pounds of explosives, loaded with shrapnel, into the departure zone.
-At least 169 Afghans were also killed in the blast.www.washtimesherald.com
+Corporal Humberto Sanchez was stationed in Afghanistan and aiding the withdrawal at the airport when a suicide bomber carried a heavier-than-usual load of about 25 pounds of explosives, loaded with shrapnel, into the departure zone.
+At least 169 Afghans were also killed in the blast.www.tribstar.com

 Comments / 0